dxc-technology/about-devops-dojo/index.md

 # Want to contribute?

-Whether you are interested for yourself, the community or your company, you are welcome to fork the [Online DevOps Dojo](https://github.com/dxc-technology/about-devops-dojo) and add / enhance new training scenario
+Whether you are interested for yourself, the community or your company, you are welcome to fork the [Online DevOps Dojo](https://github.com/dxc-technology/about-devops-dojo) and add / enhance new training scenario.

 # Contact DXC Technology for more?